Jacobo Zóbel: Biography

 Around 1880, Zóbel returned to the Philippines.
 He became a representative of Eiffel et Cie. of Paris and built the Ayala Bridge in Manila.
 Ayala y Compañía (the successor-in-interest to Casa Róxas) was established in 1876 and Zóbel became one of its partners until 1891.
 He was appointed member of the Consejo de Administración by the King of Spain on May 25, 1882.
 He was also member of the Sociedad Económica de los Amigos del País, a conciliario (adviser) of Banco Español Filipino and the secretary of the Cámara de Comercio de Manila.
 He became a member of the prestigious Real Academia de la Historia from 1865 to 1896.
 He received numerous awards, including the Gran Cruz de la Real Orden Americana de Isabel la Catolica in 1880, the Caballero de la Orden de Carlos III, and knight-commander of the Order of the Northern Star of Sweden and Norway.
 There he built several temporary bridges over the Pasig.
 He was also responsible for the Quinta Bridge and the Ayala Bridge on behalf of Eiffel & Co. from Paris.
 On June 7, 1881, he obtained a permit to construct five tram lines in Manila and its surroundings.
 He started with a tram line (with horse-drawn trams) from Tondo to Manila, which was later extended to Malabon.
 His capitalist partner was the Spanish banker Don Adolfo Bayo and his local partner was one of the richest Filipinos of the time, Don Gonzalo Tuason.
 Eventually, he built four other major tram lines in Manila and its vicinity (Malate, Sampaloc to Tondo), drawn by horses.
-Zobel died in 1896 while under suspicion once again of supporting the Philippine revolution.
+Zóbel died in 1896 while under suspicion once again of supporting the Philippine revolution.